Contact us to gain access to the API sandbox or to learn more about this tool.

 - Additional measures including Neuro-QoL and NIH Toolbox are included.

-- Use of the API enables access to the most up-to-date HealthMeasures content including new measures.
+- Use of the API enables administration and scoring of HealthMeasures content including new measures.

-- Integration requires effort from your local IT team and a licensing fee.
+- Integration requires effort from your local IT team as well as the ability to host server-based software.
+Licensing fees apply.

 - A web-based data collection platform housing PROMIS and Neuro-QoL measures.
 Search the REDCap Library for PROMIS and Neuro-QoL to identify available measures.
 This content is made available through the Assessment Center API (see below).
 REDCap is hosted by Vanderbilt.